What is a psychologist?

 What essential skills are necessary for a psychologist?

-Effective psychologists typically have strong interpersonal skills, are detail-oriented, have a problem-solving mindset, and possess excellent listening and speaking skills.
+Effective psychologists typically have strong people skills, are detail-oriented, have a problem-solving mindset, and possess excellent listening and speaking skills.
 They also require patience and understanding to handle clients with varying needs.

 What responsibilities do psychologists have?